Standard 15% VAT. Calculate VAT-inclusive, VAT-exclusive, reverse VAT extraction, and multi-item invoice totals. Accurate 2026 MRA rates.

 Zero-rated food items include rice, flour, bread, cooking oil, milk, and other designated basic staples.
 Prescribed medicines are also zero-rated, as are exports and certain agricultural inputs.

-Businesses with annual taxable turnover exceeding MUR 6 million must register for VAT with the Mauritius Revenue Authority.
-Voluntary registration is available for businesses below this threshold.
+Businesses with annual taxable turnover exceeding or likely to exceed MUR 3 million must register for VAT with the Mauritius Revenue Authority under Finance Act 2025 changes.
+The previous MUR 6 million threshold is stale for 2026 checks.

 Most businesses file quarterly VAT returns, due by the last day of the month following the end of the quarter.
 Large taxpayers may be required to file monthly.
 The MRA provides a fully electronic filing system.